 Cast your mind to something you know would make you incredibly happy to achieve.
-See every detail of the task and think closely about the rewards that will come by completeing it.
-How you’ll feel and how other will also respond.
+See every detail of the task and think closely about the rewards that will come from completing it.
+How you’ll feel and how others will also respond.
 Now put it straight into action.
 You’ll be surprised how easily it can be done and et voila!
 You’re elated once more…

 3. Keep a diary.

 We know it sounds a little ’20 years ago’, but you’d be surprised how many incredible people keep a place to jot down thoughts and feelings.
 We’re much better at processing information and making positive, thought out decisions when we have the time and energy to really get to grips with what we’re feeling.
 Reading back on your thoughts will make you view them in a different (and more constructive) way and react accordingly.

 4. Be optimistic.
 When you catch yourself being a pessimist just STOP!

 Force yourself to think about all the good things you have, be it family, friends, a job.
 Any situation can be turned into a positive or constructive one given the right mind frame.

 5. Establish goals based on what you can realistically achieve.

 It’s no use setting yourself a list of 200 things and aiming to achieve all of them by the end of the day – you are simply leading yourself toward failure!
 Try making a ‘done’ list, rather than a ‘to do’ list – a much more positive way to view your progress!